robjg/oddjob/README.txt

 * Oddjob 1.6 requires Java 8, maybe Java 9 by the time it's released..

-* Please Note: This is release is not serialisation compatible with Oddjob 1.5.
+* Please Note: This release is not serialisation compatible with Oddjob 1.5.
 All persisted job state will need to be deleted before upgrading.

 Changes in 1.6.0
 ----------------
+- Move Tests to JUnit 4.
+- Upgrade oj-ant to Ant 1.10.1

 Still Todo
 ----------
-- Move Tests to Junit 4.
 - Add Security to the WebApp (with a Read Only role).

 Deferred to A Later Version